11. Age of the Earth & Solomon's Temple

 Before we proceed, I wish to refer you to the article 'Sabbatical and Jubilee Years'.
 We need to appreciate the difference between

-1. Sabbatical Year - the 7th year in the cycle of 7 years (7 years) when debts were forgiven, Hebrew slaves were released and the land was rested.
+1. Sabbatical Year - the 7th year in the cycle of 7 years (7 years) when debts were forgiven, Hebrew slaves were released and the land was rested, and

 2. Year of Jubilee - immediately follows the Sabbatical year after seven Sabbatical years had passed in a cycle of 50 years.
 (7 x 7 + 1 = 50 years).

-This sounds a little the way the day of Pentecost was counted.
+This is similar to the way the Day of Pentecost was counted.
 Pentecost was counted according to 50 days, the Jubilee Year is counted according to 50 years.
 Its the ultimate Sabbatical year so to speak.
+There are wheels within wheels, in cycles of 7.

 Although you may think of yourself as already there will still be a final redemption, a double portion of redemption!
 At that time your body will also be redeemed and restored from the 'ashes of the grave or whatever'.